 You can do new experiments on the customer user interface without fear of risking the whole system.
 For e.g., if you want to A/B test specific parts, you can build a PWA you can create some errors in the process without affecting the backend operations you can create some errors in the process without affecting the backend operations.

 The developer can scale up both frontend and backend individually.
-Even there is a lot of traffic on the frontend, it doesn’t as such effect the backend as they are loosely coupled.
+Even though there is a lot of traffic on the front, it doesn’t as such affect the backend as they are loosely coupled.
 Thus it results in a reduced operational cost, and stabilized availability.

 Best Headless Commerce Platforms

-Nearly a year ago, Adobe Commerce Cloud launches Headless offering to serve the high customer experience needs of enterprise customers.
-It is a robust and highly flexible infrastructure for continuous integration and delivery processes and also empower customers for quick and agile iterations of their code.
+Nearly a year ago, Adobe Commerce Cloud launches a Headless offering to serve the high customer experience needs of enterprise customers.
+It is a robust and highly flexible infrastructure for continuous integration and delivery processes and also empowers customers for quick and agile iterations of their code.

 Using Bigcommerce, you can power multiple stores on multiple platforms.
 You have the freedom to simultaneously run multiple stores across various front-end solutions all from a single BigCommerce account.

 3. Headless Commerce With SAP Hybris

 Hybris headless commerce is innovated with Angular JS on the SAP Commerce Cloud.
 It simplifies and speeds up development using a modern JS storefront.
 It is extendable and the storefront communicates with the commerce platform using REST APIs.
 It can be customized for business needs.